-Entering students enroll directly in our program as candidates for the B.S. degree.
-We usually admit A.A.S. degree holders in electronics/electrical engineering technology or in a related area as a third-year candidate for the B.S. degree program.
+Entering students enroll directly in our program as candidates for the Bachelor of Science degree.
+Prospective students with an A.A.S. degree in electronics/electrical engineering technology, or related areas, will be admitted as junior students in the program.

-After three years of field experience, moreover, in most states our graduates automatically qualify to sit for the Professional Engineer Exam.
+After three years of field experience, moreover, in most states, our graduates automatically qualify to sit for the Professional Engineer Exam.

-In keeping with the mission of our school and using input from like-minded stakeholders such as employers, alumni, and our own Industrial Advisory Board, the ETEC faculty have identified three Program Educational Objectives, all designed to prepare a body of versatile graduates who:
+In keeping with the mission of our school and using input from like-minded stakeholders such as employers, alumni, and our own Industrial Advisory Board, the ECET faculty have identified three Program Educational Objectives, all designed to prepare a body of versatile graduates who:

-- Are successfully employed in electrical and computer engineering technology or their chosen career path, - Pursue graduate studies and/or continued education in their field, and - Function as responsible members of society through engagement in community or professional organizations.
+- will successfully be employed in electrical and computer engineering technology or their chosen career path, - will pursue graduate studies and/or continued education in their field, and - will function as responsible members of society through engagement in community or professional organizations.